 I remember the first time I went snorkeling.
 It felt like entering a surreal museum.
-Fish moving with yellow and purple at the same time, colors I would have never imagined placing together, yet there they were, precise, balanced, alive.
+Fish moved through the water with yellow and purple at the same time—colors I would never have imagined placing together, yet there they were: precise, balanced, alive.

 I was fascinated.

 There is an intelligence in color that exists before we try to understand it.
-It doesn't follow rules as we are taught them, yet everything feels in relation.
+It doesn't follow the rules we are taught, yet everything feels connected.
 Everything responds to something else.

 That was my first lesson in color.